Align & Invert: Solving Inverse Problems with Diffusion and Flow-based Models via Representation Alignment: Conclusions

 \section{Conclusions}

-In this work, we introduced \emph{representation alignment} as a principled framework for solving inverse problems with diffusion- and flow-based generative models.
+In this work, we introduced \emph{representation alignment} for solving inverse problems with diffusion- and flow-based generative models.
 By aligning internal model representations with features from a pretrained DINOv2 encoder, our method provides a strong semantic prior that guides the reconstruction process toward perceptually meaningful solutions.
-We further offered theoretical insights into this mechanism, showing that REPA regularization corresponds to minimizing a divergence in the DINOv2 feature space and reduces the discrepancy between the model’s internal representations and those of the clean image.
-These results elucidate why feature-space alignment can enhance perceptual fidelity in inverse problem settings.
-Overall, our study demonstrates that representation alignment constitutes a flexible and effective tool for improving generative inverse problem solvers, yielding benefits at inference time and integrate seamlessly with a range of diffusion- and flow-based methods.
+We further offered theoretical insights into this mechanism, showing that REPA regularization corresponds to minimizing a divergence in the DINOv2 feature space and reduces the discrepancy between the current and the clean latent state.
+These results elucidate why alignment can enhance perceptual fidelity in inverse problem settings.
+Overall, our study demonstrates that representation alignment constitutes an effective tool for improving generative inverse problem solvers, yielding benefits at inference time.